 People with a parent or sibling with type 2 diabetes are

 more likely to have the disease.
 Genes don't predetermine type 2

-diabetes, but burden you with a predisposition to this disease.
-People with a family history
+diabetes, but burden you with a predisposition to this

-it is because we tend to exercise less and gain
+Perhaps it is because we tend to exercise less and gain

 weight as we age.
 Perhaps the cells function less efficiently.
-Whatever the reason